Swiss skier Flury takes downhill gold as favorites falter - WHIZ News

 Goggia had led two of the three trainings this week, most notably Friday, when she was nearly a half second faster than any other racer.

-The Italian ski team had won both women’s races at the worlds, with Federica Brignone taking gold in the combined and Marta Bassino winning the super-G.
+The Italian ski team had won both women’s races at the worlds, with Federica Brignone taking gold in the combined and Marta Bassino winning the super-G, but were hit by the passing of former teammate Elena Fanchini, who died Wednesday at the age of 37 from a tumor.

+“It’s been an emotional week,” said Elena Curtoni, the best Italian finisher in 13th.

+There was a minute of silence for Fanchini before the winners ceremony after Saturday’s race.

 Other skiers tipped as gold candidates finished well behind.

-Top American downhill Breezy Johnson went down and slid off the course halfway through her run, but got up and skied down without apparent injury.
+Top American downhiller Breezy Johnson was among the fastest starters but went down and slid off the course halfway through her run.
+She got up and skied down unhurt.

-The Roc de Fer course has a steep start, where racers accelerate to over 100 kph (62 mph) in less than eight seconds.
-The second part of the track has more turns and requires technical skills to stay on the race line amid many rolls and bumps.

-There were a few sparse clouds when the race started, then it cleared up and the sun started beaming down on the course, which has only one brief section in the shade.
+“What today proves is that you have to go out and you have to execute and you have to finish it, and today I didn’t,” Johnson said.

+“People see what I did, or what Mikaela did, and it’s like: ‘you lose races.’
+No, you have to go out and win them, every day.
+And you have to win from the top all the way to the bottom, day in and day out, That’s what makes it hard.”

 More AP skiing: https://apnews.com/hub/skiing and https://twitter.com/AP_Sports